Affiliate links on Android Authority may earn us a commission. Learn more.

 One significant hurdle in the way of a new Shield Tablet is the choice of processor.

-Still, it seems possible Nvidia is working on a proper mobile-focused Tegra chipset, as Nintendo will likely want a new Tegra processor for whatever comes after the Switch (while still maintaining backward compatibility).
-So we could definitely see the company grabbing this processor for its own products, especially if it wants to implement DLSS, which requires specific Nvidia hardware.
+Still, it seems possible NVIDIA is working on a proper mobile-focused Tegra chipset, as Nintendo will likely want a new Tegra processor for whatever comes after the Switch (while still maintaining backward compatibility).
+So we could definitely see NVIDIA grabbing this processor for its own products, especially if it wants to implement DLSS, which requires specific hardware.

-Unfortunately, the company told Android Authority last year that it’s prioritizing “streaming where we can bring Shield users full-featured, high-resolution PC games over porting, right now.”
+Unfortunately, the company told Android Authority in 2021 that it’s prioritizing “streaming where we can bring Shield users full-featured, high-resolution PC games over porting, right now.”
 It, therefore, sounds like we can’t count on more ports if the company launches a new Shield tablet.
 This wouldn’t be a necessity for the device, but it would certainly be another selling point.

 What would a future Shield Tablet need?

-Powerful media-focused hardware with a dash of free Geforce Now would be potent combination.
+Powerful media-focused hardware with a dash of free Geforce Now would be a potent combination.

 Do you want to see a new Shield Tablet?